 Sometimes we may provide information about you in an anonymised form.
 If we do so, none of the information we provide to any other party will identify you as an individual and cannot be traced back to you.

-All external calls made to and from Living Well Partnership surgery lines are recorded, including telephone consultations, for training and monitoring purposes and where appropriate, to assist in the investigation of complaints.
-Patients are notified that calls are recorded on Living Well Partnership’s telephone message and on our websites.
+External calls made to and from Living Well Partnership surgery lines maybe recorded, including telephone consultations, for training and monitoring purposes and where appropriate, to assist in the investigation of complaints.
+Patients are notified that calls maybe recorded on Living Well Partnership’s telephone message and on our websites.